riceissa/issarice.com/wiki/advice-for-young-people.md

 - In general, you should stalk the lives of the most promising entrepreneurs like Mark Zuckerberg, Travis Kalanick (see especially his failcon talk), Jeff Bezos, etc.
 These people are the new wave of "most impressive people", following traditional impressive people like Feynman.

+- Some other possible names from [this post](http://lesswrong.com/lw/6he/what_are_lesswrongs_thoughts_on_venkatesh_rao/):
+    - Venkatesh Rao
+    - Gregody Rader
+    - Daniel Lemire

 - experimenting with nootropics might be a good idea